tindzk/blog/articles/content-based-language-learning.md

 Another downside is that keeping track of the words encountered is not as convenient as on the laptop and I would skip this step altogether, missing out on the ability to later review the new words.

 ## Speech: podcasts and audiobooks
-Self-teaching audio courses often gravitate towards spoken language.
+Self-teaching audio courses often gravitate towards productive rather than receptive language.
 I found these scripted dialogues and texts rather limiting.
 Natural speech is significantly more complex and knowing basic phrases is insufficient for having a regular conversation.

 Therefore, I propose to consume solely audio content that is geared towards native speakers.
 In the process, better foundations are fostered than audio courses could possibly convey.
 The primary advantage is that this content type can be consumed in various contexts, for example on commutes or travels.